starcitizen-lug/knowledge-base/wiki/Troubleshooting/crashes.md

 ## Game hangs at splash screen or black/transparent window after clicking 'Launch'
 - Make sure DXVK is installed.
 Use the [LUG Helper](/Tips-and-Tricks#updating-dxvk-within-a-wine-prefix) to install it
+- Make sure V4L2 kernel module is loaded, if using V4L2 Loopback try removing any loopback devices you have created
 - Nvidia users, check our [latest news](/#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.